 You can make this dessert as much as a full day ahead and store it covered at room temperature.

-Any leftovers should be tightly wrapped and stored in the fridge.
-This will keep the torte fresh for about 4 to 5 days.
-Remember that the egg whites are what lightens the texture of this sinfully rich flouless chocolate almond torte.
+Any leftovers should be placed in an airtight container and stored in the fridge.
+This will keep the flourless chocolate almond cake fresh for about 4 to 5 days.
+Remember that the egg whites are what lightens the texture of this sinfully rich flouless chocolate almond cake.
 Take care when folding them into the batter to no over mix them.
 It's vital that the air bubbles from whipping stay as intact as possible.

 Newest Recipe!